-- (1) The Contractor shall become a sponsor of the existing pension and other benefit plans (or comparable successor plans), including other post-retirement benefit (PRB) plans, as applicable, with responsibility for management and administration of the plans.
+- (1) The Contractor shall become a sponsor of the existing pension and other benefit plans (or comparable successor plans), including other PRB plans, as applicable, with responsibility for management and administration of the plans.
 The Contractor shall be responsible for maintaining the qualified status of those plans consistent with the requirements of ERISA and the Internal Revenue Code (IRC).
-The Contractor shall carry over the length of service credit and leave balances accrued as of the date of the Contractor's assumption of Contract performance. - (2) DOE approval is required prior to implementing any change to a pension plan covering prime cost reimbursement contracts for management and operation of DOE facilities and other contracts when designated.
-Changes shall be in accordance with and pursuant to the terms and conditions of the contract. - (3) Each contractor pension plan shall be subjected to a limited-scope audit annually that satisfies the requirements of ERISA Section 103, except that every third year the contractor must conduct a full-scope audit satisfying ERISA section 103.
-Alternatively, the contractor may conduct a full-scope audit satisfying ERISA Section 103 annually.
-In all cases, the Contractor must submit the audit results to the Contracting officer.
-In years in which a limited scope audit is conducted, the contractor must provide the Contracting officer with a copy of the qualified trustee or custodian's certification regarding the investment information that provides the basis for the plan sponsor to satisfy reporting requirements under ERISA Section 104. - (4) For existing Commingled Plans, the Contractor shall maintain and provide annual Separate Accounting of DOE liabilities and assets as for a Separate Plan. - (5) For existing Commingled Plans, the Contractor shall be liable for any shortfall in the plan assets caused by funding or events unrelated to DOE contracts. - (6) The Contractor shall comply with the requirements of ERISA if applicable to the pension plan and any other applicable laws. - (7) The Pension Management Plan shall include the following: - (A) A Pension Management Plan (PMP) discussing the Contractor's plans for management and administration of all pension plans consistent with the terms of this contract.
-The PMP shall be updated and submitted to the Contracting Officer in draft annually no later than 45 days after the last day of the Plan year along with its draft actuarial valuation.
+The Contractor shall carry over the length of service credit and leave balances accrued as of the date of the Contractor's assumption of Contract performance. - Each Contractor defined benefit and defined contribution plan shall be subjected to a limited-scope audit annually that satisfies the requirements of ERISA Section 103, except that every third year the Contractor must conduct a full-scope audit of defined benefit plan(s) satisfying ERISA section 103.
+Alternatively, the Contractor may conduct a full-scope audit satisfying ERISA Section 103 annually.
+In all cases, the Contractor must submit the audit results to the Contracting Officer.
+In years in which a limited scope audit is conducted, the Contractor must provide the Contracting Officer with a copy of the qualified trustee or custodian's certification regarding the investment information that provides the basis for the plan sponsor to satisfy reporting requirements under ERISA Section 104.